abhinavsriram/intern-helper/README.md

 ### High Level Design
 #### Backend

+#### Automated Scripts
+##### run
+standard python script/unix executable provided by cs32 which now accepts an additional argument --pagerank to run a Java script that computes the pagerank for every job and stores the values in csv files

+##### deployment
+unix executable (coded in python) which when run will create a production build of the react app, push to github, then push to heroku for deployment

+##### scrape_data
+unix executable (coded in python) which when run, will run 132 python web scraper files, combine the 132 produced csv files paired by job title to create 66 csv files, and then add the data from these 66 csv files into a single sqlite3 database with 66 tables each named by the role they represent

 #### Frontend
 ##### High Level Overview
 - approx. 4000 lines of code split across 24 files